FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 And you should see something like this:
 <!--add images/1-->

 Quite exciting uh?
 But how it actually works?
-It is time to investigate on Electron magic, open *main.js*.
-In the first lines import what we will need
+It is time to investigate on Electron's magic, open *main.js* and imports the following packages.

 ```javascript
 // main.js